alwaysdata/documentation/content/domains/move-a-domain/index.en.md

     {{< fig "images/admin-panel_domain-move-2.en.png" "Administration interface: move domain - step 2" >}}

 {{% notice info %}}
-Only the *account owner* can initiate a transfer, but unlike a site transfer, there is no need for permissions on the destination account.
+Only the *account owner* can initiate a transfer.
 {{% /notice %}}

 The destination profile needs only to accept it from the **Transfers** section and wait until the e-mail boxes copy to their account.
 As this action depends on the size of the e-mail boxes, this may take time.